 November 27, 2021

-The conference will feature talks from Elaine Storkey, Tim Nelson, Mark Roques and Anne Burghgraef, and interactive groups led by Jackie Hird and Michael Pease.
+The conference will be spread over three online events.
+The keynote morning on Saturday 27th November (09:20-13:20) will feature talks from Elaine Storkey, Tim Nelson, Mark Roques and Anne Burghgraef.
+Two followup Iron Sharpens Iron events (Fridays 25th March and 29th April 2022) will feature discussions led by Jackie Hird, Dr Caitlin Lance Hope and Michael Pease.

 A global perspective on modern slavery, in the light of the Covid pandemic and other recent trends.
 Includes Q&A.